Cosys-Lab/Cosys-AirSim/docs/lidar.md

 ```

 ## Client API
-Use `getLidarData()` API to retrieve the Lidar data.
+Use `getLidarData(sensor name, vehicle name)` API to retrieve the Lidar data.
 * The API returns a full scan Point-Cloud as a flat array of floats along with the timestamp of the capture and lidar pose.
 * Point-Cloud:
   * The floats represent [x,y,z] coordinate for each point hit within the range in the last scan.
 It will be [0,0,0] for a laser that didn't get any reflection (out of range).
-  * The frame for the points in the output is configurable using "DataFrame" attribute
-  "" or "VehicleInertialFrame" -- default; returned points are in vehicle inertial frame (in NED, in meters)
-  "SensorLocalFrame" -- returned points are in lidar local frame (in NED, in meters)
 * Lidar Pose:
     * Lidar pose in the vehicle inertial frame (in NED, in meters)
     * Can be used to transform points to other frames.